DetailCLIP: Injecting Image Details into CLIP's Feature Space: Benchmark

 To achieve accurate retrieval evaluation, we created a dataset called "CLEVR of Different Scales (\textbf{CLEVR-DS})," which includes 138 categories from ShapeNet and has an average of nearly 14 instances per image, surpassing LVIS.
-This dataset allows for complete-annotation information (e.g., spatial position, bounding box, category, and attribute) in the image.
+This dataset allows for complete annotation information (e.g., spatial position, bounding box, category, and attribute) in the image.
 Our CLEVR-DS covers a wide range of object scales (small, medium, and large) and exhibits greater variability in scene complexity.
-Additional statistics and visualizations of the CLEVR-DS dataset can be found in Appendix \ref{datastatistics}.